-According to WHO, nearly two-thirds of mental illness patients go untreated, mostly because of the social stigma associated with it.
+According to WHO, nearly two-thirds of mental illness patients goes untreated, mostly because of the social stigma associated with it.
 Most cases worsen due to the lack of timely intervention and awareness.
-Video-based psychiatry or Telepsychiatry have been instrumental in yielding better results in cases of handling patients with mental illness.
+Video based psychiatry or Telepsychiatry have been instrumental in yielding better results in cases of handling patients with mental illness.

 What is Telepsychiatry?